freeCodeCamp/freeCodeCamp/docs/FAQ.md

 moderators' team.
 Open source work is voluntary work and our time is limited.
 We acknowledge that this is probably true in your case as well.
 So we emphasize being **consistent** rather than engaging in the community 24/7.

+Take a look at our [Moderator Handbook](https://contribute.freecodecamp.org/#/moderator-handbook) for a more exhaustive list of other responsibilities and expectations we have of our moderators.

 ### I am stuck on something that is not included in this documentation.